Indian visa for Filipinos: don’t commit the same mistake I did!

 Step 3: Go to the visa application page

-Like I said, there will be many websites when you search on Google but don’t panic!
+As I said, there will be many websites when you search on Google but don’t panic!
 This website is what I used to apply for an e-visa in India.
-Accomplish the form and make sure you will already pay after filling out.
+Accomplish the form and make sure you will already pay after filling it out.

 You can pay later with no problem but this website is not too friendly.
 If you choose the “pay later” option, they will send you an e-mail but all your details will not be saved even if it says you already filled out the form.
 You will have to do it all over again even if you clicked “save” already.
 Believe me, I did it three times as I was comparing visa fees to other websites and it was very tedious!

-Once you pay, you will get instant confirmation via e-mail.
+Once you pay, you will get an instant confirmation via e-mail.
 It will state that you will get the visa within 5 working days.
-When I saw the e-mail signature, this is when I realised that the ones processing the visa are the agencies.
+When I saw the e-mail signature, this is when I realized that the ones processing the visa are the agencies.

 I’m not really a fan of printing as I’m all for “save the trees” but you need to present a hard copy upon entry in India.
 In my years of travel, I only show e-visas via mobile but some visas have barcodes so they need a printed copy.